e0328eric/vesti/README.md

     \end{tikzpicture}
 \end{figure}

-Upper code is a figure using tikz.
+The code above is a figure using TikZ.

 \end{document}
 ```

-What I am anoying about to use it is `\begin` and `\end` block.
-Is there a way to write much simpler?
-This
-question makes me to start this project.
-Currently, below code is generated into upper LaTeX code
+What annoys me most when using it is the `\begin` and `\end` blocks.
+Is there a way to write something much simpler?
+This question led me to start this project.
+Currently, the following code is generated into the LaTeX code above (except comments) using vesti:
-using vesti except comments.

 ```
 % coprime is my custom class.
 See https://github.com/e0328eric/coprime.